franckysolo/backbone-bootstrap-tabs/README.md

 - grunt-contrib-requirejs
 - jshint-stylish

-You can add all modules you need!
+You can add mores grunt modules if you need by update the Gruntfile.

 Install your module globally, an example with less
 ```console